SalomePlatform/smesh/src/Tools/blocFissure/doc/principles.rst

 1. The first step consists in loading the structure mesh (a) as well as the crack surface geometry (b).

 2. The crack is then meshed (c).
 A length criterion defines the size of the extracted « Box ».
 This length is called the length of influence.
-Every element having a node within this zone is included in the « Box ».
-A second operation adds elements in the Box in order to have continuous faces (d).
+Every element of the structure mesh having a node within this zone is included in the « Box ».
+A second operation adds those elements in the Box in order to have continuous faces (d).

 3. A geometrical Box is reconstructed from the extracted Box mesh.
 The reconstruction is limited to faces which intersect the crack (e).
 A torus is created following the crack front (f).